 Our frequently asked questions (FAQ) section provides information and resources on various topics.
 To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
 If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

-Payments made by credit card are processed by a secure 3rd party payment processor, who charges a 2.5% processing fee on the grand total of all transactions.
-This is necessary to cover the additional fee (also called interchange fees) that financial institutions/credit card companies charge payment processors for credit card purchases.
-Whereas private businesses can increase the prices they charge to "absorb" the cost of interchange fees, local government agencies can not.
+Payments made by credit card are processed by a secure third-party payment processor, who charges a 2.5% processing fee on the grand total of all transactions.
+This is necessary to cover the additional fee (also called interchange fees) that financial institutions and credit card companies charge payment processors for credit card purchases.
+Whereas private businesses can increase the prices they charge to "absorb" the cost of interchange fees, local government agencies cannot.
 Because of that, the processing fee must be paid by the customer to the payment processor.
 No part of the 2.5% fee is sent to or kept by the Manatee County Tax Collector's office.